Kyler Murray Would Be Foolish to Burn Easier NFL Riches for High-Risk MLB Future

 If Murray does end up choosing football, MLB will have some serious soul-searching to do about what it must change to have a shot at retaining similar exceptional talents in the future.

 The NFL, meanwhile, should be more than happy to have Murray if he goes through its door.
-Football is what he's best at, so he could be worth as many pennies as the sport sends his way.
+Football is what he does best, so he could be worth as many pennies as the sport sends his way.

 Stats courtesy of D1Baseball.com and Sports Reference.
 Contract data courtesy of Spotrac.